evlinzxxx/Course-Certificate/course.md

 * Using Python to Interact with the Operating System, see the [Using Python to Interact with the Operating System](https://www.coursera.org/account/accomplishments/verify/26T4RS3N7XR6).
 * Introduction to Git and GitHub, see the [Introduction to Git and GitHub](https://www.coursera.org/account/accomplishments/verify/9B3PNF2SKYN3).
 * Troubleshooting and Debugging Techniques, see that [Troubleshooting and Debugging Techniques](https://www.coursera.org/account/accomplishments/verify/ZA45253HWJNE).
+* Configuration Management and the Cloud, see that [Configuration Management and the Cloud](https://www.coursera.org/account/accomplishments/verify/WLT22NGU89TF).
+* Automating Real-World Tasks with Python, see that [Automating Real-World Tasks with Python](https://www.coursera.org/account/accomplishments/verify/WEDXG9AK2PZF).

 ## Google Data Analytics
 * Foundations: Data, Data, Everywhere, see that [Foundations: Data, Data, Everywhere](https://www.coursera.org/account/accomplishments/verify/UHPDCWBXCAKK).